By Amita Goyal, Partner, Zinnov; Ankit Mishra, Project Lead, Zinnov; Aadhar Agrawal, Project Lead, Zinnov; Shreya Ghose, Marketing, Zinnov

 Of the 428 higher education institutions, 25 Polish colleges rank in the top 350 EECA (Eastern Europe and Central Asia) universities, with the Jagiellonian University and the University of Warsaw, holding the 6th and 7th positions, respectively.
 These two and other large tech institutions have developed their research centers to emerge stronger in fields such as AI, Software Engineering, ML, Bioinformatics, Computational Complexity, etc. Additionally, there are multiple visiting student programs such as the Erasmus Program, in collaboration with other European Universities, to upskill young minds further.

 b.
 Start-up Ecosystem

-Poland is home to 400+ technology start-ups, with Warsaw, Krakow, Wroclaw, Gdansk, and Poznan being the most developed hubs.
-These cities have a high focus on Big Data, IOT, FinTech, and EdTech, among other modern technologies.
+Poland is home to 800+ technology start-ups, — a 2x growth since 2020, with Warsaw, Krakow, Wroclaw, Gdansk, and Poznan being the most developed hubs.
+These cities have a high focus on Enterprise SAAS, Healthcare, e-Commerce & Retail, Big Data, IOT, FinTech, and EdTech, among other modern technologies.

 The country ranks 4th across Europe in terms of being start-up friendly and leads in the Venture Capital (VC) funding (in both Central and Eastern Europe), with a total of USD 722 Mn invested since 2013.